 Excellence in Journalism Awards

-The NLGJA Excellence in Journalism Awards were established in 1993 to foster and recognize excellence in journalism on issues related to the lesbian, gay, bisexual and transgender (LGBT) community.
-Work may be submitted for the 2017 NLGJA Excellence in Journalism Awards in the following categories.
+The NLGJA: The Association of LGBTQ Journalists Excellence in Journalism Awards were established in 1993 to foster and recognize excellence in journalism on issues related to the LGBTQ community.
+The Excellence in Journalism Awards are open to anyone, including non-members and journalists who do not identify as LGBTQ.
+Work can be submitted for the 2021 NLGJA: The Association of LGBTQ Journalists Excellence in Journalism Awards in the following categories:

 Special Recognition Awards: